nikola126/mock-stock-market/README.md

 - Implemented using **Spring** and **Hibernate**
 - Using **PostgreSQL** for database
 - Unit tests using **JUnit** and **Mockito**
-- Tests and code-quality checks triggered on push using **Github Actions**
+- Tests and code-quality checks triggered on push using **GitHub Actions**

 **Frontend**